mwalczyk/plume/README.md

 - [Anvil](https://github.com/GPUOpen-LibrariesAndSDKs/Anvil)
 - [Vookoo](https://github.com/andy-thomason/Vookoo)

-See the [Spectrum C++ style guide](https://github.com/mwalczyk/spectrum_cpp_style) for more information.
+See the [Plume C++ style guide](https://github.com/mwalczyk/plume_cpp_style) for more information.

 ## Roadmap:

-Many parts of Vulkan have not been implemented in Spectrum.
+Many parts of Vulkan have not been implemented in Plume.
 As such, this project should be considered experimental and breaking changes will happen often.